apetrone/precache/README.md

 ### Precache

 Precache is a cross-platform program for application distribution over HTTP.
-It is inspired by Mojang's Minecraft and other similar systems.
+It is inspired by Mojang's Minecraft downloader and other similar systems.

 The design goals are:

--	cross-platform among Linux, Windows, and MacOSX.
+-	cross-platform among Linux, Windows, and Mac OS X.
 -	Ease of use.
 Config files are written in JSON.
--	little or no external dependencies ([xwl](http://github.com/apetrone/xwl) and soon [libcurl](http://github.com/bagder/curl))
+-	little or no external dependencies ([xwl](http://github.com/apetrone/xwl) and [libcurl](http://github.com/bagder/curl))
 -	favor the smallest binary possible.
 Fonts are embedded and a simple font renderer is included.

 ### Contributors